 Strategic Management in Early Stage Venture Capital Funds

-Determining risk and weighing it against potential profits is one of the main tasks of a venture capitalist.
-Therefore, we analyze how certain risk factors influence the evaluation of a company.
-Also, we investigate which measures a VC can undertake to minimize the risk and which are most successful.
-Our empirical data base enables us to test the findings from the current literature and derive new hypotheses.
-Preliminary results were presented at the doctoral colloquium of the G-Forum 2012 in Potsdam.
-Our findings might help VC companies to better evaluate and manage their risk while investing.
-This might lead to more successful investments.
+Determining risk and weighing it against potential profits is one of the main tasks of a venture capitalist (VC).
+We analyze how risk can be measured and which factors influence the risk.
+Also, we explore which measures a VC can undertake to minimize the risk and which are successful.
+Our empirical data base enables us to test the findings from the current literature and derive and test new hypotheses.
+Our findings might help VC companies to better evaluate and manage their invstement risk while and thus lead to more successful investments.